 In 2000, with the arrival of Marie-Claude Beaud as director, acquisition was taken over by the Mudam Foundation.
 In order to advise Mudam about its acquisitions policy and to validate the quality of selected artworks and their pertinence with regard to international production, Marie-Claude Beaud created a board which included Carmen Giménez (20th century art curator at the Solomon R. Guggenheim Museum, New York), Paul Reiles (vice president of the Musée d’Art Moderne Grand-Duc Jean Foundation and honorary director of the Musée national d’histoire et d’art, Luxembourg), Dr. Stephan Schmidt-Wulffen (rector of the Kunstakademie of Vienna) and Sir Nicholas Serota (director of the Tate Gallery, London).
 Sir Nicholas was replaced in 2007 by Alfred Pacquement (director of the Musée national d’art moderne du Centre Georges Pompidou, Paris).

 In 2010, Enrico Lunghi (director of Mudam since January 2009) changed the members of the board.
-Today it includes Barnabás Bencsik (director of ACAX - Agency for Contemporary Art Exchange, Budapest), Jimena Blázquez Abascal (director of the NMAC Foundation, Vejer, Cádiz, Spain), Dr. Julia Draganovic (director of Kunsthalle Osnabrück) and Paul Reiles (vice president of the Musée d’Art Moderne Grand-Duc Jean Foundation and honorary director of the Musée national d’histoire et d’art, Luxembourg).
+It included Barnabás Bencsik (directeur of Ludwig Museum Budapest, and afterwards director of ACAX – Agency for Contemporary Art Exchange, Budapest), Jimena Blázquez Abascal (director of the NMAC Foundation, Vejer, Cádiz, Spain), Dr. Julia Draganovic (director of Kunsthalle Osnabrück) and Paul Reiles (vice president of the Musée d’Art Moderne Grand-Duc Jean Foundation and honorary director of the Musée national d’histoire et d’art, Luxembourg).